 Due to the nature of their platform, the flexibility to build your store exactly how you want it is definitely lost, and along with that so are important factors like integrations with multiple payment platforms (currently only Stripe and PayPal are available), a website search feature, and fewer product customization options.

 They claim that they “provide just the right mix of real-time stats, search engine optimization, order management, and promotional tools to get a small shop up and running with as little stress as possible”—and they are pretty spot on with that.

 Best Ecommerce Platform #6: Volusion

-While the platform provides a 14 day free trial, the pricing strategy is one of the drawbacks of Volusion.
-The basic plan is $15/month and lets you add up to 100 products on your store, which sounds great unless you read the fine print – if you would like your store to accept major credit cards, you will have to purchase the SSL certificate separately, which is priced at $89/year.
+While the platform provides a 14-day free trial, the pricing strategy is one of the drawbacks of Volusion.
+The basic plan is $15/month and lets you add up to 100 products to your store, which sounds great unless you read the fine print—if you would like your store to accept major credit cards, you will have to purchase the SSL certificate separately, which is priced at $89/year.

 Volusion is definitely the right choice for you if you are starting out in the ecommerce sector, looking for a powerhouse of a platform with great support architecture but don’t mind rolling out a couple of bucks for the payment methods to become more inclusive.

 3DCart specializes in the CRM side of things, which is one of the features that sets them apart from other ecommerce platforms.
 Apart from the basic features that the majority of the other platforms offer, wherein they combine the landing pages, product listings, and orders all into one dashboard, 3DCart also has a ranking system for their customer base, complete with the contact information, order history, and the reviews that they might have left.

 Having this collective database also means that marketing operations and campaigns are relatively more effective.
 For starters, email newsletters can be targeted to specific groups based on their purchases, etc. The coupon feature already exists, but this detailed customer information could also help you build a loyalty point system where returning customers can be rewarded.